 Questions regarding these guidelines may be sent to email@example.com.
 Please do not send submissions by email.

 The Bechtel Prize is named for Louise Seaman Bechtel, who was an editor, author, collector of children’s books, and teacher.
 In 1919, Bechtel became the first person to lead a juvenile book department at an American publishing house.
 Bechtel helped establish the field of children’s literature and was a tireless advocate for the importance of literature in children’s lives.
 This award honors her legacy.

 Teachers & Writers Magazine is published by Teachers & Writers Collaborative to provide lesson plans, interviews, and personal essays to support teaching creative writing.
 Complete submission guidelines, including links to samples and descriptions of types of articles we seek, can be found at: https://teachersandwritersmagazine.org/about-us/submission-guidelines.
 Please review the guidelines carefully before submitting a query or article.

 Our readers come to the magazine to find both inspiration and original approaches for teaching creative writing in elementary, middle, and high school classrooms, as well as in college and community settings.
 Lesson plans and essays should be written in a personal style, giving a clear sense of the writer's lived experience in the classroom.

-We believe writers should be paid for their published work, and provide compensation to the best of our ability as a small nonprofit.
-Our compensation for articles ranges from $50 to $350, payable upon publication.
-All submissions are on spec and there is no kill fee.
+We believe writers should be paid for their work, and we provide compensation for published writing.
+Our compensation for articles ranges from $50 - $350, payable upon publication.
+All submissions are on spec, and there is no kill fee.